Executive education opportunities to inform the strategies and policies needed to successfully address emerging homeland security challenges.

-This webinar will feature a panel of attorneys representing public health departments and the private healthcare industry reflecting on the challenges that have confronted leaders during the COVID-19 response.
+This webinar features a panel of attorneys representing public health departments and the private healthcare industry reflecting on the challenges that have confronted leaders during the COVID-19 response.

 April 29, 2020

-This webinar will focus on strategies to maximize resilience for ourselves, our organizations, and our communities.
-Experts will discuss how to make good decisions, remain resilient, and prepare for a “new normal.”
+This webinar focuses on strategies to maximize resilience for ourselves, our organizations, and our communities.
+Experts discuss how to make good decisions, remain resilient, and prepare for a “new normal.”

 April 23, 2020

-In this webinar, NCJA members and national experts discussed how best to maximize collaboration and leverage Coronavirus emergency supplementary funding through enhanced relationships with emergency management agencies.
+In this webinar, NCJA members and national experts discuss how best to maximize collaboration and leverage Coronavirus emergency supplementary funding through enhanced relationships with emergency management agencies.